rocker-org/binder/README.md

 ## Opening RStudio once Binder Launches

+:sparkles: **NEW** :sparkles:: By including `?urlpath=rstudio` on the binder urls in the examples above, Binder should automatically open in an RStudio instance, rather than a Jupyter notebook.
+Otherwise, see the documentation below for navigating to an RStudio instance from Jupyter:

-Once inside Jupyter Notebook, RStudio Server should be an option under the menu "New":
+**Old method**:  Once inside Jupyter Notebook, RStudio Server should be an option under the menu "New":

 ![](img/rstudio-session.jpg)